Transport of Spin and Mass at Normal-Superfluid Interfaces in the Unitary Fermi Gas: Scattering formulation and Current densities

 Employing the scattering states in the expressions for the current contributions (\ref{eqn:jupna})-(\ref{eqn:jdownna}) gives general expressions for the currents in terms of the $S$ matrix elements.
 In particular, we are interested in the net (mass) current and the spin current:

 Depending on the values of $E$ and $k_\perp$, some scattering channels can become closed, leading to different scattering regimes as described in Refs.~\cite{van_schaeybroeck2007normal-superfluid, van_schaeybroeck2009normal-superfluid}.
-Within intervals of $E$ and $k_\perp$ where all the channels are open, the contributions to the net and spin currents from the $\alpha$ branch are given by: \begin{widetext}
+Within intervals of $E$ and $k_\perp$ where all the channels are open (denoted Regime I in Appendix \ref{app:regimes}), the contributions to the net and spin currents from the $\alpha$ branch are given by: \begin{widetext}

 The $\beta$ branch contributions are:

 \end{widetext} In regimes where a scattering channel is closed, the corresponding scattering coefficients drop out of the expressions for the currents.
 Appendix \ref{app:regimes} describes the regimes in more detail.